DataDog/kafka-kit/README.md

 #### rebuild-map
 Takes an existing topic map and a list of target brokers.
 A topic initially built with the brokers `[1001,1002,1003]` that lost broker `1003` could be rebuilt by supplying the new broker list `[1001,1002,1004]`.

+Multiple topics can be included in the topic map.

 Example: